stephenfeagin/adventofcode/r/2025/05/README.md

 ```

 We now only need to determine how many IDs can be considered fresh.
 In
-order to do this, I first order the endpoints data by start.
-Then I
+order to do this, I first order the endpoints data by start and end
-compare the firsttwo rows of the endpoints data at a time and check
+points.
+Then I compare the first two rows of the endpoints data at a
-whether their ranges overlap.
-If they do, I create a new row from the
+time and check whether their ranges overlap.
+If they do, I create a new
-expanded range (i.e. old start to new end).
-If they do not, that range
+row from the expanded range (i.e. old start to new end).
+If they do not,
-is added to a new data frame that contains only the non-overlapping
+that range is added to a new data frame that contains only the
-ranges.
-I then get the length of each range and sum those lengths.
+non-overlapping ranges.
+I then get the length of each range and sum
+those lengths.

 ``` r
 solve_part_2 <- function(fname) {